 What Does It Mean to Authenticate Your Payment?

-Payment authentication is the process of validating cardholder information to ensure that a purchase is actually being made by the cardholder.
+Payment authentication is the process of validating cardholder information to ensure that a purchase is being made by the cardholder.
 There are several common ways to authenticate payments, including CVV, ACS, and 3DS2.

 Do You Want Our Free Non-Resident Banking Guide?